datatrail-jhu/03_fileorganization/manuscript/06_nav_terminal.md

 ![Relative vs absolute paths](images/06_nav_terminal/06_fileorganization_nav_terminal-17.png)

 Let's look at one more example to reinforce these ideas.
 Our current working directory is the `raw_code` directory.
 We want to specify a path to the `final_code` directory.
-There are several ways to do acheive this, but the first listed below is the most straightforward.
+There are several ways to do achieve this, but the first listed below is the most straightforward.

 - `../final_code/`
 - `../../code/final_code/`